replikativ/replikativ/README.md

    - introduce reduced subscription for mobile/web clients
    - fix hooks
    - fix aot compilation
+   - test cljs advanced compilation (in topiq)

 ## 0.1.1
+   - simplify publication messages by breaking them apart and building on snapshot isolation
    - subscription filtering attempt

 # Roadmap

+## 0.2.0
 - Add authentication to kabel and then to replikativ
-- Implement useful CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
-- Improve error-handling and handle reconnections gracefully.
+- Demonstrate a first trust-network + authentication with topiq
+- Use Erlang-inspired error-handling.
 [WIP with PR pending, already in full.monty]
+- experimental Android support
+- Make usage from JavaScript straightforward (including JSON values).
+Browser and nodejs (but only in-memory DB).

+## Long-term
+- Implement useful delta-state CRDTs (LWW-register, OR-set, counter, vector-clock, ...) from techreview and other papers and ship by default.
 - Drop publication with missing values and unsubscribe form CRDT in fetch middleware, allows peers to opt-out to partial replication.
 - Encryption of transaction with repo key encrypted by userkeys, public key schema, explore pub/private key solutions.
 Maybe metadata signing can work (slowly) on a DHT?
 - Introduce strong typing with `core.typed`.
-- Make usage from JavaScript straightforward (including JSON values).
-Browser and nodejs.
 - Limit inline value size, avoid pulling huge fetched values in memory (binary blobs).
 - Distribute bandwidth between CRDTs.
 - Negotiate middlewares with versioning.